Parent page: Altium Concord Pro

 Clone a Project

-To clone (duplicate) an existing managed project, select its entry on the Projects Management page (Projects) and then the Clone option from its menu or the upper menu.
-Use the Clone Project window to set the name and description for the cloned project – by default, the original project name will be used with a –
+To clone (duplicate) an existing Workspace project, select its entry on the Designs page (Projects) and then the Clone option from its menu or the upper menu.
+Use the Clone Project window to set the name and description for the cloned project – by default, the original project name will be used with a -

 Click the button to expose additional property fields, which include the target parent folder and Repository information.
 The target folder setting will automatically match the project name unless manually specified, or assigned to a different existing parent folder via the Change option.